ueberdosis/laravel-docker-health-check/README.md

-> We need your support to maintain this package. 💖 https://github.com/sponsors/ueberdosis

 # Laravel Docker Health Check

 A simple package that makes it easier to work with Laravel and Docker in production.